SystemsApproach/private5g/software/start.rst

    ``roles`` directory; for example, ``deps/5gc/roles/core/tasks/install.yml``.

-2. The Makefile in the main OnRamp directory includes the per-subsystem Makefiles, meaning all the individual steps required to install Aether can be managed from this main directory.
-That is the assumption we make throughout the rest of this Appendix.
+2. The Makefile in the main OnRamp directory imports (``#include``) the per-subsystem Makefiles, meaning all the individual steps required to install Aether can be managed from this main directory.
+   The Makefile includes comments listing the key Make targets defined by the included Makefiles. *Importantly, the rest of this Appendix assumes you are working in the main OnRamp directory, and not in the individual subsystems.*

 3. File ``vars/main.yml`` defines all the Ansible variables you will potentially need to modify to specify your deployment scenario.
    This file is the union of all the per-component ``var/main.yml`` files you find in the corresponding ``deps`` directory.
-This top-level variable file overrides the per-component var files, so you will not need to modify the latter.
+This top-level variable file overrides the per-component var files, so you will not need to modify the latter. *Importantly, be aware that some variables (e.g., ``data_iface``) show up in multiple sections of this top-level var file.*

 4. File ``hosts.ini`` (host inventory) is Ansible's way of specifying the set of servers (physical or virtual) that Ansible targets with various installation playbooks.
-The default version of ``host.ini`` included with OnRamp is simplified to run everything on a single host (the one you've cloned the repo onto), with many of the lines you'll need for a multi-node cluster commented out.
+The default version of ``host.ini`` included with OnRamp is simplified to run everything on a single host (the one you've cloned the repo onto), with the additional line you may eventually need for a multi-node cluster commented out.

-5. Directory ``config`` contains a collection of per-component configuration files, each of which is typically passed to one of the components when it is instantiated.
-For example, ``config/5g-core-values.yaml`` is an override values file that Helm passes to SD-Core when it installs the Core on a Kubernetes cluster.
-You will need to modify some of these files to match the particulars of your deployment, as described in later sections.

-Configure Site Parameters
+Configuration Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The quick start sequence described in this section requires that you